 The management of our investment portfolio is the responsibility of our investment adviser, GSV Asset Management, and its investment committee, composed of Messrs.
-Moe, Bard, Pampoulov and Hanson.
+Moe, Bard and Pampoulov.
 For more information regarding the business experience of Messrs.
-Moe and Bard, see "Management - Board of Directors and Executive Officers."
-Biographical information for Messrs.
-Pampoulov and Hanson are set forth below.
+Moe, Bard or Pampoulov, see "Management - Board of Directors and Executive Officers."
 GSV Asset Management's investment committee must approve each new investment that we make.
 Messrs.
-Moe, Bard, Pampoulov and Hanson are not employed by us, and receive no compensation from us in connection with their portfolio management activities.
+Moe, Bard and Pampoulov are not employed by us, and receive no compensation from us in connection with their portfolio management activities.
 However, Messrs.
-Moe, Bard, Pampoulov and Hanson, through their financial interests in GSV Asset Management, are entitled to a portion of any investment advisory fees paid by GSV Capital to GSV Asset Management.
+Moe, Bard and Pampoulov, through their financial interests in GSV Asset Management, are entitled to a portion of any investment advisory fees paid by GSV Capital to GSV Asset Management.